LukasMurdock/cse-174/Lab09Walkthrough.md

         // The binary code is 8 characters long, so the character binary code ends characterStart + 8 int characterEnd = characterStart + 8;

-        // Get the letter at current index (see next step) String letter = binaryCharacters.substring(characterIndex, characterEnd);
+        // Get the letter at current start and end String letter = binaryCharacters.substring(characterStart, characterEnd);

         // add letter to word
         word = word + letter;